 Disc pain treatment is easier than you think.
-If your doctor has already diagnosed you with a bulging disc, herniated disc, thinning disc, or another disc problem, there are dozens of treatments available.
+If your physician has already diagnosed you with a bulging disc, herniated disc, thinning disc, or another disc problem, there are dozens of treatments available.

 The treatment you choose will depend on the location of your damaged disc, the severity of your symptoms, and the length of time you’ve been suffering with symptoms.
 The treatments available to you might also depend on your age, activity level, and whether or not your symptoms have become worse over time.

 More often than not, treatment for painful disc problems starts conservatively.
-If conservative treatments don’t work, then your doctor probably will recommend a more aggressive approach.
+If conservative treatments don’t work, then your physician probably will recommend a more aggressive approach.

 A few of the many disc pain treatment options include: